Primary

 Start in a plank with shins on the ball.
 Keep arms straight and pike your hips toward the ceiling by pulling your feet toward your hands.
 Your body forms an inverted V at the top.
 Lower with control back to plank position.
 Keep legs straight throughout.

-Also targets: Shoulders,
+Also targets: Shoulders, hip flexors

-Want Stability Ball Pike in your program?
+See where Stability Ball Pike fits in your weekly plan

 Start in plank with shins on stability ball.